xtools-at/subnet-bootstrap/README.md

 Connect to the subnet using Metamask:

 ```
-Network name: Beam Devnet
+Network name: B Devnet
 RPC Url: http://157.230.66.23:9650/ext/bc/2NXVLcGbemMjwyexwigxCoqn7UJ6DdeJdWNPxcWX4Y2eDem1aW/rpc
-ChainID: 133
+Chain ID: 133
 Currency symbol: XP
 ```

 ## Quickstart: Bootstrap node with DO Snapshot
-Syncing a node fully can take some time, so we can use a partly bootstrapped node
+Syncing a node fully can take some time, so we can use a partly bootstrapped node:

 - Go to DigitalOcean -> Images -> Snapshot
 - Click the three-dot-menu on the most recent `synced-node` snapshot
 - Verify that the snapshot is available for the region you want to deploy your VPS to